fferegrino/salsa-valentina/README.md

 ### Image labelling
 I used `labelimg` to generate tag the images... it was a painful process but I did my best, some labels need refinement, hopefully that will work.
+### Object detection
+I will be following [this](https://3sidedcube.com/guide-retraining-object-detection-models-tensorflow/) tutorial.

 ### Project Organization